innovationOUtside/tm129-robotics2020/content/05_Robot_Lab/Section_00_04.md

 tank_steering.on(-30, 20)
 ```

 Feel free to make your own predictions, or run a program, grab the data and analyse it yourself.
-If you do run your own experiment(s), remember to clear the datalog before running your data collecting code in the simulator...
+If you do run your own experiment(s), then remember to clear the datalog before running your data-collecting code in the simulator.
 <!-- #endregion -->

-## Measuring How Far The Robot Has Traveled
+## 3.2 Measuring how far the robot has travelled

-The wheel `position` data corresponds to an angular measure, which is to say, how far the wheel has turned.
+The wheel `position` data corresponds to an angular measure, that is, how far the wheel has turned.

-Use the following programme to drive the robot over a fixed number of rotations and observe how the position count increases.
+Use the following program to drive the robot over a fixed number of rotations and observe how the position count increases.
 Based on your observations, make a note of what you think the position count actually measures.

 ```python
 %%sim_magic_preloaded